machingclee/machingclee.github.io/static/media/332-clone-db-contd.a1a6b3b2.md

 echo "Done"
 ```

 #### Remove all Database by TRUNCATE TABLE \<table\> CASCADE

-As mentioned in step 4 above we may wish to have follow-up actions, and usually it is to remove data and also all  children  from other tables referencing to our data via a foreign-key ***forcefully***.
+As mentioned in step 4 above we may wish to have follow-up actions, and usually it is to **_forcefully_** clean a table and also to remove all entities from other tables referencing to our data via a foreign-key.

 There is a better command than `DELETE FROM <table>` in this case!